 Elias raised his wand, preparing to kill the man he had longed to kill for so long.
 The acidic words were on the tip of his tongue.

 “DAD!”
 Albus screamed.
 “Catch!”

 Harry rose to his feet just as he whipped around to see what Albus was doing.
-He saw his son pull another wand from his pocket and throw it with all his might towards Harry.
-He immediately recognized the long, fine wand.
-It's unique physique and knobbed embellishments.
+He saw his son pull another wand from his pocket and throw it with all his might toward Harry.
+He immediately recognized the long, fine wand—its unique physique and knobbed embellishments.

 The Elder Wand.

 Harry reached out as far as he could, his palm opening, welcoming the Elder Wand into his grasp.
 His fingers wrapped around the fine wood.
-The first word of the Killing Curse had already left Namken's mouth as Harry whipped around to face him, never lowering the death stick.
+Raising the Elder Wand in his grasp, Harry whipped around to face Elias just as the first word of the Killing Curse formed on Namken’s lips.

 “Avada Kedavra!”
 Harry roared, the first time he had ever spoken the true words of the Killing Curse.